dteviot/WebToEpub/readme.md

 * Tom Goetz
 * Alen Toma (css styling)
 * JimmXinu
-* gamebeaker (alphapolis, novicetranslations parser)
+* gamebeaker (additional metadata, alphapolis, novicetranslations, cleaner lightnovelworld parser)

 ## How to use with Baka-Tsuki:
 * Browse to a Baka-Tsuki web page that has the full text of a story.